Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/bleeding-pipe.md

 The known affected mods include, but are not limited to:

 - EnderCore (dependency of EnderIO).
-The GH New Horizons fork has been fixed, and the original has been aswell, but EnderIO's minimum versions has not yet been updated.
+The GT New Horizons fork has been fixed, and the original has been aswell, but EnderIO's minimum versions has not yet been updated.
 - LogisticsPipes.
-This has once again been fixed in the GH New Horizons fork as of July 25, 2023, but not upstream.
+This has once again been fixed in the GT New Horizons fork as of July 25, 2023, but not upstream.
 If you have played on a server with this mod, assume you are infected.
 - The 1.7-1.12 versions of BDLib.
 Once again, GTNH fork has this fixed, but the developer of the original has [no intention](https://github.com/bdew-minecraft/bdlib/issues/57) of fixing it.
 Assume you are infected if you have played on a server and are not on the GTNH fork.
 - [Smart Moving 1.12](https://www.curseforge.com/minecraft/mc-mods/smart-moving-1-12-2)
 - [Brazier](https://www.curseforge.com/minecraft/mc-mods/brazier)